shivannis/xandr-docs-public/xandr-docs/articles/monetize/cross-device-targeting-and-measurement.md

 ---

-# Microsoft Monetize - targeting and measurement (Cross-Device)
+# Microsoft Monetize - Targeting and measurement (Cross-Device)

 Cross-device targeting and measurement, which can be enabled at the line item level, ties together events or actions for a unique individual that